publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 # Criteria  for codebase stewardship

-These are the criteria for codebase stewardship used before and after the 'Assess' phase in the codebase stewardship lifecycle.
-The staff of the Foundation for Public Code will use these to help evaluate whether a codebase is ready/condusive for incubation.
-They are in no particular order of importance.
+Here are the criteria the staff of the Foundation for Public Code will use to help evaluate whether a codebase is ready/condusive for incubation.
+They are used before and after the 'Assess' phase in the codebase stewardship lifecycle.

 * Community
    * Does the codebase have an active and engaged community?